-The Faculty offers scholarships for a period of four years to obtain a PhD in Law.
+The Faculty offers funding for a period of four years to obtain a PhD in Law.
 In spring 2020 a call for applications will be organized.
 Candidates must have obtained a Masters degree, preferably a two year research Master or an equivalent of that.
 They have a strong scientific interest, and good research skills.

 Selection criteria are the quality of the candidate, the quality of the research proposal and the degree to which the proposed research can be supervised by the scientific staff of the faculty.

 The Faculty may also receive funding for PhD projects from external sources.
 In that case a call for applicants will appear at the University website under 'Job opportunities at the University of Groningen'.
 Successfull candidates will become employee of the Faculty.

 Contract PhDs are candidates who have already secured external funding or a scholarship of their own country to carry out a fulltime PhD research project.
 Candidates have to meet the same criteria as the PhD scholars mentioned above.

 Although contract-PhD's do not have a formal appointment at the Faculty, their position is identical to other categories of PhD's as to training, monitoring of progress and other work facilities.